She spent the earlier part of her life as a nun before she was called to leave the church to help others hone their spiritual gifts.

 Everything Paul is saying turns to a mumble.

-I look down into my hands, holding a fresh full glass of pinot noir that we had delivered to the room after we got back from a night of multiple bottles.
+I look down at my hands, holding a fresh full glass of pinot noir that we had delivered to the room after we got back from a night of multiple bottles.

 The thickness and color of the wine hypnotize me.